Skip to main content

 Group of Brooks School students clapping and cherring

-The Brooks School DEIB Working Group is charged with developing concrete steps and metrics to improve diversity, equity, inclusion, and belonging throughout the core areas of Brooks.
-This will include changes to diversify and strengthen our community of belonging, enhance our educational programs, advance research and engagement in inequality and social justice, and create opportunities for deeper learning and discussion in these areas.
-The DEIB Working Group includes students, staff, and faculty (see our membership listed below).
+The Belonging at Brooks Working Group includes students, staff, and faculty (see membership below).
+It is charged with developing concrete steps and metrics to improve diversity, equity, inclusion, and belonging throughout the core areas of Brooks.
+This includes changes to diversify and strengthen our community of belonging, enhance our educational programs, advance research and engagement in inequality and social justice, and create opportunities for deeper learning and discussion in these areas.

 We have important work ahead and envision many opportunities for meaningful engagement within our community.
 Please join our efforts!
-Reach out to Kelly Musick, Chair of the DEIB Working Group, at musick@cornell.edu or brooks_deib@cornell.edu with your ideas, suggestions, and concerns.
+Reach out to Kelly Musick, Chair of Belonging at Brooks, at brooks_belonging@cornell.edu or musick@cornell.edu with your ideas, suggestions, and concerns.

 We encourage anyone who experiences or witnesses any act of bias or discrimination to report it here.
-You may also reach out at any time to musick@cornell.edu.
+You may also reach out at any time to Kelly Musick at musick@cornell.edu.

 Events & Highlights